No matter what sport you’re watching, you can bet Philadelphia has fans of the game and a bar full of people watching it.

 Chickie’s & Pete’s

 Also located in South Philadelphia near the stadiums is Chickie’s & Pete’s Crab House and Sports Bar.
-This favorite has been voted Best Sports Bar in North American by ESPN and it’s easy to see why.
+This favorite has been voted Best Sports Bar in North America by ESPN and it’s easy to see why.
 The restaurant and bar has been in business for decades and pleases their sports fans not only with their 14-foot television and bar, but their irresistible signature Crabfries®: crinkle cut fries tossed with a special seasoning and served with a creamy sauce.

 Garage Passyunk has five large flat screen TVs, a pool table, skeeball and pinball machines.
 Garage Fishtown‘s other location has 400 beers, whiskey and pickle backs, plus pool tables, skeeball and nine large flat screen TVs.